mjhong0708/amp/docs/useamp.rst

 * In the final pair of lines, if the target fit was achieved, the model is saved to disk.

 ----------------------------------
-Re-training
+Re-training and resuming training
 ----------------------------------

 If training is successful, Amp saves the parameters into an '<label>.amp' file (by default the label is 'amp', so this file is 'amp.amp').
-You can load the pretrained calculator and re-train it further with tighter convergence criteria.
+You can load the pretrained calculator and re-train it further with tighter convergence criteria or more/different images.
 You can specify if the pre-trained amp.amp will be overwritten by the re-trained one through the key word 'overwrite' (default is False).

 .. code-block:: python

    calc = Amp.load('amp.amp')
    calc.model.lossfunction = LossFunction(convergence=convergence)
-   calc.train(overwrite=True)
+   calc.train(overwrite=True, images='training.traj')

 If training does not succeed, Amp raises a :exc:`~amp.utilities.TrainingConvergenceError`.
 You can use this within your scripts to catch when training succeeds or fails, for example: